OuhscBbmc/data-science-practices-1/ch-prototype-repo.md

 Prototypical Repository {#prototype-repo}
 ====================================

-The follow structure has worked for us for a wide spectrum of projects, ranging from (a) a small, short-term retrospective project with one dataset, one manipulation file, and one analysis report to (b) a large, multi-year project fed by dozens of input files to support multiple statisticians and a sophisticated enrollment process.
+The following file repository structure has supported a wide spectrum of our projects, ranging from (a) a small, short-term retrospective project with one dataset, one manipulation file, and one analysis report to (b) a large, multi-year project fed by dozens of input files to support multiple statisticians and a sophisticated enrollment process.

 Looking beyond any single project, we strongly encourage your team to adopt a common file organization.
 Pursuing commonality provides multiple benefits:

-* An evolved and thought-out system makes it easier to follow good practices and avoid common traps.
+* An evolved and thought-out structure makes it easier to follow good practices and avoid common traps.

 * Code files are more portable between projects.
-More code can be reused if both the source and destination have refer to same files and directories like [config.yml](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/config.yml), [data-public/raw](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/data-public/raw), and [data-public/derived](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/data-public/derived)
+More code can be reused if both environments refer to same files and directories like [config.yml](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/config.yml), [data-public/raw](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/data-public/raw), and [data-public/derived](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/data-public/derived)

 * People are more portable between projects.
-If the organization is familiar to a person, they can start contributing to the project more quickly if they already know to debug code that transforms incoming data in [manipulation/](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/manipulation) and to look for statistical reports in [analysis/](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/analysis).
+When a person is already familiar with the structure, they start contributing more quickly because they already know to look for statistical reports in [analysis/](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/analysis) and to debug problematic file ingestions in [manipulation/](https://github.com/wibeasley/RAnalysisSkeleton/blob/main/manipulation) files.

 If a specific project doesn't use a directory or file, we recommend retaining the stub.
-Like the empty chunks described in the [Prototypical R File](#prototype-r) chapter, a stub communicates to your collaborator, "this project currently doesn't use the feature, but when/if it does, this will be the location".
-The collaborator can stop their search immediately, and does not have to search weird places in order to rule-out the feature is located elsewhere.
+Like the empty chunks discusses in the [Prototypical R File](#prototype-r) chapter, a stub communicates to your collaborator, "this project currently doesn't use the feature, but when/if it does, this will be the location".
+The collaborator can stop their search immediately, and avoid searching weird places in order to rule-out the feature is located elsewhere.

 The template that has worked well for us is publicly available at <https://github.com/wibeasley/RAnalysisSkeleton>.
 The important files and directories are described below.
 Please use this as a starting point, and not as a dogmatic prison.
 Make adjustments when it fits your specific project or your overall team.